exxcellent/echo3-website/source/documentation/guides/architecture.md

 even on a CD-ROM as a series of HTML and JavaScript files.

 All code written in the Echo3's client-side JavaScript framework is run on the remote client browser.
-Should code need to interact with a server, it can do so using HTTP.
+Should code need to interact with a server, it can do so using HTTP (Ajax) or WebSocket.
 As with any code that is being executed on a remote client, security needs to be handled entirely on the server, as the remote client cannot be trusted.

 ### Server-Side Java Framework